shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 │   └── raw                 <- The original, immutable data dump.
 │
-├── docs                    <- A default Sphinx project; see sphinx-doc.org for details │
+├── docs                    <- A default Sphinx project; see sphinx-doc.org for details │   └── Problem Statement
+|
 ├── figures                 <- All EDA and model saved images
 |
 ├── models                  <- Trained and serialized models, model predictions, or model summaries │   └── RandomForestModel   <- Generated graphics and figures to be used in reporting
 |
 ├── notebooks                <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   ├── 1.
 Quora Insincere Capstone Data Wrangling.ipynb